HPInc/Anyware-Certification/README.md

     Connector](https://anyware.hp.com/knowledge/how-to-configure-an-amazon-network-load-balancer-nlb-with-the-pcoip-connection-manager)

+***

 # Practical Training

 ## Simulation Lab 1: Unmanaged Direct Connections

-The goal of this simulation Lab is to setup and establish an Internal unmanaged (direct connection) between Windows Client and Windows Standard Agent.
+The goal of this simulation lab is to setup and establish an Internal unmanaged (direct connection) between Windows Client and Windows Standard Agent.
 The steps are similar for Linux and Mac OS (Operating System).